SkillsWorkflow/Documentation/SkillsWorkflow/docs/design/forms.md

 id: forms
 title: Form guidelines
 sidebar_label: Forms
+sidebar_position: 6
 ---

+Forms should have visual elements to easily identify each field.
-Forms have now a new set of field rules:
+Also a new set of field rules has been applied:
 - Pink - Mandatory unfilled
 - Gray with dark text - Filled editable
 - Gray with light text - Uneditable field